lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 <img id = "figure3" src="/images/blog/compressed_fsm/method1.png" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">
-Figure 3: Constrained Decoding based on FSM and Logits Masking
+Figure 3: Constrained Decoding based on FSM and Logits Masking.
+In the first constrained decoding pass, only
+<code>age</code> is allowed.
+In the second pass, as the regex requires digits, both <code>0</code> and <code>1</code> are allowed, but the LLM would sample <code>1</code> with a higher probability.
 </p>

-The FSM-based method utilizes the generalized regular expressions to define the low-level rules, which can be applied to a wide range of grammars, such as JSON schema, IP addresses and emails.
+The FSM-based method utilizes generalized regular expressions to define the low-level rules, which can be applied to a wide range of grammars, such as JSON schema, IP addresses, and emails.

 **Limitations:**
 Since the FSM is constructed at the token level, it can transition the state by only one token at each step.
 Consequently, it can decode only one token at a time, which results in slow decoding.